Bulimia signs and symptoms may include:

 - Having a distorted, excessively negative body image

-- Repeatedly eating unusually large quantities of food in one sitting, especially high-fat or sweet foods
+- Repeatedly eating unusually large quantities of food in one sitting, especially foods the person would normally avoid

 - Not wanting to eat in public or in front of others